 - Abortion stigma prevails, with nearly one in four women (23.4%) reporting experiencing some form of stigma from their partner, their community and in some cases, providers

 - Knowledge of safe services remains low, as 54.7% of women who visited us did not know of an alternative abortion provider

 - Word of mouth is still hugely important as 47.6% of women were referred to a safe service by someone they knew

 - It is still essential that we offer women a choice of both medical and surgical abortion methods, to meet the diverse needs and preferences of women.

 Introducing the report, Dr Helen Blackholly, Vice President and Director of Technical Services Departments at Marie Stopes International, shared:

-“Globally, one in four women will access abortion care in their lifetime.
+“Globally, one in four pregnancies will end in abortion.
 Yet, with abortion still highly stigmatised, many of these experiences remain silenced.
 With the findings in My Body, My Voice, we can continue to build safe pathways for women, and by sharing these insights, we hope to support other programmers and policy makers to improve and expand safe access to abortion care in their communities too.
 It is only then that we, as women, will have control over our bodies, our choices and our futures.”